-On October 9th SOUL welcomed members of the Algiers/Riverview community for a meeting to discuss reforesting the neighborhood.
+On October 9th 2019 SOUL welcomed members of the Algiers/Riverview community for a meeting to discuss reforesting the neighborhood.
 We talked about the problems facing Algiers, problems which face all communities in New Orleans: flooding, subsidence, blight.
 Some of these issues are especially pressing in Algiers, and through a partnership with the City of New Orleans Department of Parks and Parkways, and through a generous grant from Preserving Historic Algiers Community Corporation, funding from the Entergy Corporation, and with invaluable encouragement from Cm.
-Palmer, SOUL is taking action.
+Palmer, SOUL took action.

 Our first step at the meeting was to determine areas in the community that residents would like to see more trees.
 On a large map of Algiers, we welcomed people to stick pins onto streets where they know trees are absent.
 SOUL took that information and went out into the streets to mark where trees could be planted.
 We then notified the homeowners of these locations to inform them of our intention to plant trees in their right-of-ways, both by mail, and through flyers left on doorsteps.
 Anyone who did not wish trees planted at their homes was given the opportunity to turn down our offer to plant.
 The responses were overwhelmingly positive, and we couldn’t be happier for it.

-With the help of our solid crew of wonderful volunteers, we are planting nearly 300 trees over the course of two weekends in Algiers.
-The change will be transformative.
-Immediately, the trees will start to do “work”: improving air quality, drinking stormwater, and beautifying the neighborhood.
+With the help of our solid crew of wonderful volunteers, we planted nearly 300 trees over the course of two weekends.
+Immediately, the trees start to do “work”: improving air quality, drinking stormwater, and beautifying the neighborhood.
 As they grow their branches and leaves will provide shade, cool the surrounding air, lower surface temperatures, create food and habitat for native animals, and help with subsidence.
 Algiers is currently sinking at a rate of over 0.78″ per year.
 By holding soil in place with their roots the new trees will help slow this process.